noghead/supreme-palm-tree/README.md

 # task-done-coordinator

-The purpose of this project is to create a service that will help determine when a task is done based on when sub-tasks are done.
+A spring boot application that keeps track of groups of tasks to determine when the entire group of tasks are finished.

 It will do that in three steps: